-With our guide, you’ll achieve wonderful winter garden displays to brighten your outside space and lift your spirits in the dark days of winter.
+With this guide, you’ll achieve wonderful winter garden displays to brighten your outside space and lift your spirits in the dark days of winter.

 Why use winter bedding plants?